b-pardi/Research/BraTaDio_Fn/README.md

 5/16
 - modeling options moved from 5th column of main UI to a new window that opens upon selecting the interactive plot
+- added functionality to close modeling window when unchecking interactive plot box
+- added button to analyze avg change in frequency against overtone numbers
+- added functionality to plot average change in frequency against overtone numbers (akin to Sauerbrey equation just without the actual equation)
+- fix bug where non selected frequencies that have 0 rows in range data are still plotted
+- fixed labels for avg change in frequency plots
+- fixed bug in renaming dataframe to bratadio format
+- fixed bug when grabbing overtone selection for int plot, was checking if model window is visible when it didn't have that attribute, changed to input.range_frame_flag

 5/14
 - progress on moving column 5 (modeling) to new window instead